-VueScan is inexpensive third party scanning software which supports many (if not almost all) current film scanners, and several flatbeds too.
-Visit www.hamrick.com and if your scanner is supported, try the free trial.
+VueScan is inexpensive third party scanning software which supports many (if not almost all) film scanners, and many flatbeds too.
+Visit www.hamrick.com.
+One feature is that if you don't have any drivers for your scanner, and if your scanner is supported, in many cases it will work.
+Try the free trial.
 There are versions for Windows, Mac, and Linux.

 VueScan's major claim to fame is its simple and accurate color correction from color negatives.
 This is often difficult, and VueScan generally makes it easy.
 VueScan supports the scanner's special hardware, like batch scanning, auto-focus, any infrared channel for dust and scratch suppression, and multi-scan to reduce scanner noise in the dark areas of slides.
 VueScan can often multi-scan with scanners that do not support this, using multi-pass scans.
 VueScan can often retrieve the full bit depth of data from scanners that otherwise only output 24 bits.